zhoou/Webpack2-ES6-SPA/README.md

-# webpack2.2 demo
+# webpack2 demo
-> A demo to show how to use webpack2.
+> A demo to learn how to use webpack2 and html5...

 ## build setup
 #### Init